 - Teaching Practitioner Portfolio

-- Micro-teach
+- Micro-teach (in person and online)

 - Teaching observation

 - Reflective writing

 - E-presentation

 - Evaluative Report

-- Academic poster
+- Presentation

 - Research Study

 Assignments seek evidence of the application and integration of academic and work based learning.
 You must reflect on your own role, the organisation and demonstrate that they can apply learning in one environment to the other.
 The assessed and identified learning outcomes are explicitly relevant to the employees, employers and the wider professional sector.